“Good customer service costs less than bad customer service.”

 cash compensation, not just a voucher and a seat on a later flight.
 Bumped passengers whose travel is delayed for at least an hour are entitled to up to $1,350 in compensation, with the amount based on the length of the delay and the one-way price of the ticket.

 Not long ago, United Airlines received bad publicity (justifiably) when they involuntary bumped a doctor off of one of its flights.
 (They also shockingly got airline police to drag the passenger off the plane physically!)

-I volunteered to be bumped three times and received credit toward a future flight.
-All three times, I have only had to wait an extra hour or two for the next available flight and I got a free flight for my time.
+I volunteered to be bumped three times and received credit toward a future flight all three times, I only had to wait an extra hour or two for the next available flight, and I got a free flight for my time.

 While I have never set out to be bumped, I have known people who try to get “bumped” on every flight.
 Read more about this from Johnny Jet.

 Some Additional Air-Travel Related Post

 - Why Alliances are Essential to Travel Providers.
 Are they Good or Bad for Consumers?Travel industry alliances are essential to the business´s survival.
 However, alliances have both good and bad implications for consumers